• Skip to main content

 Keep your pie crust tightly wrapped in plastic wrap and stored in the refrigerator for up to 2 days before baking.

-As with all things baking, you do learn what consistency you want in your dough after a try or two.
-Stick with it and you are sure to master this easy recipe in no time at all!
+As with all things baking, you'll learn what consistency you want in your dough after a try or two.
+If you fail, serve it up with whipped cream or ice cream, and try again next time with a few small tweaks.

 There is no need to sift your flour for pie crusts, especially when using a food processor.
 If you're making your pie crust by hand, whisk your dry ingredients together before adding the flour.